 You mail, "I honestly feel sorry for you.
 The only thing more pathetic than myself is anyone who would love me." to Peter_P.

-After countless nightmares wherein I would somehow find the one single thing I could say to hurt someone — no, not hurt, crush; completely and utterly destroy — any revulsion of actually doing so was lost amid the flames of boundless loathing for this Derek, this hollow shell of a collie.
+After countless nightmares wherein I would somehow find the one single thing I could say to hurt someone—no, not hurt, crush; completely and utterly destroy—any revulsion of actually doing so was lost amid the flames of boundless loathing for this Derek, this hollow shell of a collie.

 Then it was just a matter of him grabbing a few things and hopping on the bus.

 When we reach the university, the cat finally speaks, asking me where I live from there.
-I mumble my address, and another five minutes of silence follow before we pull up in front of the condos I live in.
+I mumble my address, and another two minutes of silence follow before we pull up in front of the condos I live in.

 Who, if I cried out, would hear me among the ranks of angels?